Writing Equations: Precipitation Reactions |

 (aq) for substances in aqueous solution

-Equations written to represent precipitation reactions can be written in one of three ways:
+- Chemical equations written to represent precipitation reactions can be written in one of three ways3:

 |